-Now, I'm an independent writer living in Texas, working on feature stories and personal essays for national magazines and news sites.
+Now, I'm an independent journalist living in small-town east Texas, working on stories and personal essays for national magazines, podcasts, and journals.

-At NPR, along with developing and launching the Code Switch podcast, I edited hotly discussed essays on race and identity by Gene Demby, Kat Chow, Roxane Gay, Jeff Yang, and other leading writers, and was a finalist in the 2016 awards from the National Association of Black Journalists.
+At NPR, I led the development of a new podcast about race and identity for NPR's Code Switch team; you can read more about the launch here.
+I also edited hotly discussed essays on identity and changing demographics by Gene Demby, Kat Chow, Roxane Gay, Jeff Yang, and other leading writers, and was a finalist in the 2016 awards from the National Association of Black Journalists.

 As a senior editor at Mother Jones, I created a fierce team of award-winning, data-obsessed reporters and developers.
 Our ethos was "storytelling by any means necessary."
 We built a popular open-source storytelling toolkit, visualized the first-ever database of American mass shootings, and trained our entire newsroom in telling stories in new ways on the web.